Urban Density, Equity and Access

 As Australian cities grow and change, challenges linked to rapid urbanisation are becoming more evident, particularly the need to ensure equitable access to services.
 To respond to the increasing challenge, it is necessary to observe rapid changes across the built environment, the socio-demographics of locations and other relevant factors.
 This Life Course Centre study examined the variation in access to services such as schools or primary health care across Australia’s capital cities.
 It also explored the opportunities and co-benefits that urban densification can bring in improving accessibility to social services.

-This research has been included in the Australian Institute of Health and Welfare (AIHW) 17th biennial welfare report – Australia’s welfare 2025.
+This research is a feature topic in the Australian Institute of Health and Welfare (AIHW) 17th biennial welfare report – Australia’s welfare 2025.